zd3nik/SubSim/protocol.md

                       |    Y       = The row of the torpedo detonation.
                       |              Row numbers start at 1.
                       |    damage  = The total number of damage points inflicted by the torpedo.
+                      |
+                      |  NOTE: If the damage value is 2 that could mean the torpedo got a
+                      |        direct hit on 1 enemy or it could mean the torpedo got an indirect
+                      |        hit on 2 enemies.
+3 could be a direct hit and an indirect hit or
+                      |        3 indirect hits.
+Etc..
     ------------------|---------------------------------------------------------------------------
     M|tn|X|Y|damage   |  One of these messages will be sent, at the end of a turn, for each
                       |  mine detonation that inflicted damage on one or more enemies during